Paracetamol

 • Liquids

 There is no safe level of drug use.
-Use of any drug always carries risk – even medications can produce unwanted side effects.
+Use of any drug always carries risk.

 The effects of taking Paracetamol with other drugs including over-the-counter or prescribed medications can be unpredictable and dangerous.